 The bait will be distributed at a nominal dose rate of 20 kg (12kg first application + 8kg second application of bait (or 0.4 g of toxin) per hectare on average over the island.
-At this rate, a maximum of 42 tonnes of bait (containing 840 g of Brodifacoum) will be required to cover the total island group surface area of 2,100 ha.
 Bait will be distributed by a combination of aerial and hand broadcast and through the use of bait stations/trays.

-Less than 1kg of the active ingredient (toxin) Brodifacoum will be used in total, over 2 baiting applications.
+Less than 1.2kg of the active ingredient (toxin) Brodifacoum will be used in total, over 2 baiting applications.

 Area to be Baited

 Rats and mice occur throughout LHI, including the settlement.
 LHI is the only island in the LHIG that is known to contain rodents.
 However, ship rats are able to swim over 500 m and both rats and mice are difficult to detect at low densities.
 It is therefore possible that either species may occur on offshore islands and islets close to the main island or may invade those islands prior to the implementation of the operation.
 To minimise the risks of operational failure, the main island and all nearby islands and islets, other than Balls Pyramid and its associated islets, will be baited.
 The 23 km distance between Balls Pyramid and the main island renders the chances of invasion by rodents very low.